DreamHollow/CMakeEasy/README.md

 CMakeEasy is configured to generate CMakeLists.txt files for applications, but not libraries.

 `master` holds the final, stable changes to CMakeEasy.
 `devel` branches or numbered branches such as `1.3.x` are in-development and not considered safe for general use.

+Git readable changes keep the traditional 'programmer does [x]' action.
+Human readable changes will be listed in the changelog.

 NOTE: Branch versioning numbering has been revised.
 Project will start officially as 1.0.